Nelson S. Bond

 Nelson Slade Bond (November 23, 1908 – November 4, 2006) was an American writer.
 His works included books, magazine articles, and scripts used in radio, for television and on the stage.

 The 1998 recipient of the Nebula Author Emeritus award for lifetime achievement, Bond was a pioneer in early science fiction and fantasy.
 His published fiction is mainly short stories, most of which appeared in pulp magazines in the 1930s and 1940s.
-Many were published in Blue Book magazine.
+Many were published in Blue Book magazine, though Bond largely retired from fiction writing after the 1950s.
 He is noted for his "Lancelot Biggs" series of stories and for his "Meg the Priestess" tales, which introduced one of the first powerful female characters in science fiction.

 Early life

 Bond's parents, Richard Slade Bond and Mary Bond, were from Nova Scotia, but moved to Scranton, Pennsylvania shortly before his birth in that city.
 The family later relocated to Philadelphia after World War I. In high school, Bond reviewed plays for The Philadelphia Inquirer.
 He worked for an insurance company during the Great Depression before enrolling in a college.
 He attended Marshall College in Huntington, West Virginia from 1932 to 1934.
 While at Marshall, he contributed to the Huntington Herald Advertiser and edited the college newspaper, The Parthenon.
 He met his future wife, Betty Gough Folsom, while at Marshall, and they married in 1934.

 After graduating, Bond briefly worked for his father's public relations agency.
 Shortly after joining, he was offered the position of public relations field director for the province of Nova Scotia.
 This involved meeting celebrities visiting the province and writing pieces about them that were placed in various periodicals.

 He started selling fiction when he realised he could make more money by writing, sending works to newspapers, pulp magazines and the more upmarket "slick" magazines.